CocoaBob/Pebcode/README.md

 ![](Images/20.png)

 Another big advantage of using Xcode over a text editor is that you also get syntax checking.
-Which, if you’ve adopted Swift as I have, is invaluable in reminding you that you do need to use semi-colons :]
+Which, if you’ve adopted Swift as I have, is invaluable in reminding you about the need for semi-colons :]